UsmanMaqbool/usmanmaqbool.github.io/_posts/2022-01-04-usman-maqbool-bhutta-ra-l-icra-why-so-deep.md

 ---
 title:  ":us: Jan 2022 &#124; My work related to visual place recognition has been accepted in RA-L/ICRA 2022."
-excerpt: "I Will present at ICRA, 2022 in Philadelphia, USA InshaALLAH."
+excerpt: "I will present at ICRA, 2022 in Philadelphia, USA InshaALLAH."
 search: true
 header:
   teaser: "/assets/images/maqbool/covers.jpg"